ubit-wp/ubit-wp.github.io/docs.md

 ### How to update bundled plugins

-The theme is using only free and open source plugins which are available on WordPress.org repository, with the only exception for [Envato Market plugin](https://envato.com/market-plugin/).
+The theme is using only a free and an open source plugins which are available on [WordPress.org plugins repository](https://wordpress.org/plugins/), with the only exception for [Envato Market plugin](https://envato.com/market-plugin/).

 To check for any available updates go to `Dashboard > Updates`.